-Or maybe they were just the kind of boss that always had their door closed, never approachable or available to you or others.
-Whatever the case may be, bosses like this have a sizeable (and often negative) effect on their employees.
+Whatever the case may be, bosses like this have a sizeable and often negative effect on their employees.

-Take, for instance: Vince McMahon.
-Judging by the above image, he is a no-nonsense man.
-I mean, come on, look at the way he brandishes that chain across his broad shoulders and chest.
-THIS MAN IS IN CHARGE!
+Based on the image above, he appears to be a serious individual.
+Just look at how he confidently brandished that chain over his shoulders and chest.
 After all, he is the one who shaped mainstream professional wrestling into what it is today.

 Despite it all, Stone Cold Steve Austin, Chris Jericho, the New Day, and Dean Ambrose (now Jon Moxley) have all said that Vince is a man who not only respects those who aren’t afraid to approach him and get in his ear about things, he welcomes it.

-1. Sasha Banks on Her Intimidating Relationship with Vince McMahon
+Sasha Banks (Mercedes Moné) on Her Intimidating Relationship with Vince McMahon

-In an interview on the Sam Roberts Wrestling Podcast, Sasha Banks shared some revealing thoughts on what her relationship was like with Vince McMahon:
+In an interview on the Sam Roberts Wrestling Podcast, former WWE superstar Sasha Banks (now performing as Mercedes Moné for New-Japan Pro Wrestling) shared some revealing thoughts on what her relationship was like with Vince McMahon: